embrace-io/embrace-docs/docs/android/features/tracing.md

 To use this feature:

 1. Ensure you’re using a version of the Embrace SDK that supports Performance Tracing.
-2. (Optional) Enable API desugaring for your app if you want users running Android 5.x and 6.x to report traces.
+2. (Optional) Enable API desugaring for your app if you want users running Android 5.x and 6.x to report spans.
-3. Instrument your app using the reference guide in this section to start adding traces to your operations, or refer to the [API docs](https://embrace-io.github.io/embrace-android-sdk/) for a more comprehensive description of the public API.
+3. Instrument your app using the reference guide in this section to start adding spans to your operations, or refer to the [API docs](https://embrace-io.github.io/embrace-android-sdk/) for a more comprehensive description of the public API.
-4. See the traces in the Traces section of the Embrace dashboard.
+4. See the spans in the Traces section of the Embrace dashboard.

 ## API Usage Examples